 This webpage takes up about 1 megabyte of space on our server.

-For context, that’s only about 1/8190th of a USB thumbdrive you might have in your pocket.
-You could save this page around a thousand times before reaching a gigabyte of storage – a measure we’re more used to seeing these days.
+For context, that’s only about 1/8000th of a USB thumbdrive you might have in your pocket.
+You could save this page a thousand times before reaching a gigabyte of storage – a measure we’re more used to seeing these days.
 This page – and the server it sits on – could be imagined as a grain of sand on a beach that is the internet.
-There isn’t an upper limit to the amount of data the internet holds. (unless you start counting how much copper we have to make circuit boards) The internet just keeps growing, from a humble server for sharing scientific papers to the global network of systems we see today.
+There isn’t an upper limit to the amount of data the internet holds. (unless you start counting how much copper we have to make circuit boards) The internet just keeps growing.
+From a humble server for sharing scientific papers to the global network of systems we see today.

 In 2020, the amount of data on the internet hit 40 zetabytes.
 A zetabyte is about a trillion gigabytes.